Resentment in Relationships: How to Identify and Overcome It

 Dealing with resentment in relationships requires figuring out the root cause of the issue.
 To overcome resentment and negativity, addressing the root cause is necessary to cultivate a happy relationship.

-Turn to face your spouse and strike up open and healthy communication when relaxed and cooperative.
+Turn to face your spouse and initiate open and healthy communication when you’re relaxed and cooperative.
 Define Resentment towards your partner.
 You may be the first to define what resentment is.
 You both feel it, but to move on, you must understand it and why.

 Both partners must be able to identify the negative behaviors and attitudes that fuel hatred and commit never to get involved with them again.